 Jeff Mirro: No problem.
 Thanks for having us.

 Michael Flaherty: Great to be here.

 Keith: All right, so, I don’t know if you guys are familiar with the format.
 Basically I have five questions I’m going to ask you.
 And every so often I’m going to throw a curveball in there just to make sure you’re listening.

 Keith: All right.
 So, starting off what we’re talking about here is why is it so bad to buy links?
 I mean besides Breath of the Wild.
 I mean, that’s a good Link.

 Michael: I don’t think Jeff, did you get that nerd humor?

 Michael: It’s Legend of Zelda.

 Jeff: Oh, ok.
 Link building is still an important thing in 2020 but buying links is very bad.
 It has been for a long time.
-It use to work about 10 to 12 years ago, it use to be an effective strategy.
+It used to work about 10 to 12 years ago, it used to be an effective strategy.
 But now, Google and the other major search engines like Bing and Yahoo are on to that practice.
 And they will penalize your website if they catch you purchasing links.
-Link building is suppose to be a very natural thing.
-Backlinks are suppose to be acquired to a website through high quality content And there are things that you can do to promote your website, of course — social media, natural organic SEO, and things to that nature.
+Link building is supposed to be a very natural thing.
+Backlinks are supposed to be acquired to a website through high quality content And there are things that you can do to promote your website, of course — social media, natural organic SEO, and things to that nature.
 But to actually go out to link farms and websites and different individuals, freelance people that offer to sell you backlinks is a terrible practice in 2020.
 It has been for at least 10 years.

 Michael: And it also takes away from the client as well.
 Like if they expect you to do well by them, and then you’re buying shady links you’re eventually going to hurt their website.
-Though that’s another thing to think about, from an agency prospective.
+Though that’s another thing to think about, from an agency perspective.